Petroleum Product Pricing

 EWURA prepares and publishes cap prices of the petroleum products (petrol, diesel and kerosene) on wholesale and retail basis that are consumed locally.
 The local pump prices or petroleum retail prices for all regions are computed based on the cost of discharge at Dar es Salaam, Tanga and Mtwara ports.
-EWURA performs this task pursuant to the Petroleum Products Price Setting Rules 2020 and shall be applied with the Petroleum Products Pricing Setting Rules 2009
+EWURA performs this task pursuant to the EWURA (Petroleum Products Price Setting) Rules 2022-GN 57 and shall be applied with rules.

 EWURA publishes retail cap prices applicable to all region, district and small townships.
 Operators of retail outlets (petrol stations) are not allowed to sell petroleum products above cap prices in their respective areas.
 All petrol stations operators should publish petroleum products prices on clearly visible boards.
 It is an offence to sell or offer for sale petroleum products above the cap prices, and not to have prices published on boards located in clearly visible places in front of petrol stations.
 These acts will attract punitive measures from EWURA.
 Dial *152*00# to obtain applicable published retail cap prices for free for specific locations.